fredknack/fredknack/Resume.md

 - Real-time cloud synchronization using **Firebase and event-driven hardware triggers**
 - Interactive trade show installations integrating **touchscreens, LED walls, vending hardware, and sensors**
 - Cloud dashboards and analytics systems tracking **user behavior and installation activity**
+- Live visual systems and projection-mapped environments used in DJ and performance settings**

 ---